FoniksFox/Chatting-App/Boris/README.md

 **July 25, 2025 - JS Storage and Contacts functionalities**
 Set the structure for all the memory-related components, so that no incompatibility arises in the future.
 Established different JS files to separate responsibilities.
 This way, the app becomes pretty modular and way easier to debug.
 Added contacts management as well, with contacts folders (a key difference between this app and others).
 There are multiple possible improvements on these systems, but they work for now, so there's no need to hurry and change them prematurely.

+**July 26, 2025 - JS Chat functionality**
+Made the chat functionality, both the UI and storage logics.
+Focused on a seamles UX for this section, since it is the one where the users will spend most of the tyme in.
+There are still many enhancements left to do for a truly good expierence, but the base has been set, ant it is just a matter of adding functions.
+Due to time constraints, the peer-to-peer messaging will be impossible to add, so I will plan an architecture and leave it at that, maybe recover the project some other time.

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*